 Lake Eola Charter School was approved in 1998.
 The first year presented the challenges of the actual physical plant; the second year the challenges of fiscal stability; the third year the challenges of a fine-tuning a first class curriculum.
-We are proud to report that we are in our Magnolia Avenue facility for the eleventh year and have achieved fiscal stability (and a surplus), a remodeled school, and a curriculum that resulted in Lake Eola Charter School receiving another “A” as part of the Governor’s Award Program (click to see 2013 FCAT data).
+We are proud to report that we are in our Magnolia Avenue facility for the twenty-fifth year and have achieved fiscal stability (and a surplus), a remodeled school, and a curriculum that resulted in Lake Eola Charter School receiving another “A” as part of the Governor’s Award Program.

 These are not small feats, but accomplished nevertheless through the cooperation and hard work of parents, students, staff, and business partnerships.
 Lake Eola Charter School possesses all that is advantageous to being a city school.
 The students have access to the public library for checking out books, completing research, and participating in weekly storybook time.
 The children are able to attend Bach Lunch Recitals at St. Luke’s Cathedral across the street from the school in both the fall and the spring.
 Physical education classes are held either at Lake Eola Park or the City Recreation Center.
-Children also have the opportunity to attend cultural events at the Bob Carr Performing Arts Center as well as functions at City Hall.
-All of these opportunities conjoin to help us realize the goals of the school.
+Children also have the opportunity to attend cultural events at the Dr. Phillips Performing Arts Center as well as functions at City Hall.
+All of these opportunities combine to help us realize the goals of the school.